engula/engula/README.md

 [twitter-badge]: https://img.shields.io/twitter/follow/engulaio?style=flat-square&logo=twitter&color=brightgreen
 [twitter-url]: https://twitter.com/intent/follow?screen_name=engulaio

 Engula is a persistent data structure store, used as a database and storage engine.
-Engula aims to be the standard collections for stateful applications.
+Engula aims to be the definitive data collection for stateful applications.

-The features of Engula include:
+Features:

-- Provide a set of persistent data structures.
+- Provide data structures such as numbers, strings, maps, and lists.
 - Support ACID transactions with different isolation and consistency levels.
-- Implement a built-in cache tier to speed up reads, resist traffic bursts and hotspots.
+- Provide built-in cache to speed up reads, resist hotspots and traffic bursts.
-- Implement a cloud-native architecture to deliver a cost-effective, highly-scalable, and highly-available service.
+- Implement a cloud-native, multi-tenant architecture to deliver a cost-effective service.

 ## Status